WFisher828/Batch_Sequential_Designs_in_Bayesian_Preference_Elicitation/README.md

 <ins>parameter_file_MIPvsEnum_v6_exp.txt</ins>: This file corresponds to the experiment in "Quality of MIP-Based Batch Design Solutions".
 This txt file can be used if the user wishes to run all six experiment settings ( (low signal-to-noise, balanced), (medium signal-to-noise, balanced), (high signal-to-noise, balanced),(low signal-to-noise, imbalanced), (medium signal-to-noise, imbalanced), (high signal-to-noise, imbalanced) ) in a job array using a Bash script.
 Column one corresponds to the signal-to-noise setting ("1":low, "2": medium, "3": high) and column two corresponds to the balanced ("1") or imbalanced ("2") setting discussed in Section S3 of the supplementary materials.

+<ins>Gurobi and Anaconda Installation Guide.pdf</ins>: This file will aid in the process of installing Gurobi and Anaconda (for Jupyter Notebook).

 **Running Experiments**: <br />
 --------